 You should also consider the demographics of your potential customers.
 Depending on your target market you can make a judgment about the level of disposable income they may have and whether or not, for example, special offers will be an attractive proposition for them.

 Of course, right now, with the threat of recession, the economic climate will also have an impact on what you can charge.
 On the flip side, however, the demand for personal trainers has never been higher.
 The industry continues to grow as more people recognise that investment in their wellbeing should not be viewed as a luxury item anymore.

 Now that you have a price in mind you should cross-check it against your internal costs.
 These are all the costs that you incur to be able to provide the service you give.
 Everything must be covered by the price that you charge, including mileage and car depreciation, tax and national insurance, marketing costs, club fees, professional costs such as accountancy fees, training, association memberships, equipment, venue hire and the list goes on.

 It really is worth investing some time and energy in this aspect of your business planning as, if you can get the bottom line right, you’ll be right on course for building up a successful business.

-The registry of exercise professionals (REP) are able to propose schools which are accredited by them, such as Focus Training.
+The registry of exercise professionals (REP) is able to propose schools which are accredited by them, such as Focus Training.
 You will be qualified and competent to practise as an authorized personal trainer in the UK.
-Via our main page you are able to find much more informative info on pt courses online.
+Via our main page, you are able to find much more informative info on pt courses online.